mlhartme/stool/client/documentation.md

 Available fields:

 * **name**
+  Name of the stage.
 * **apps**
   App urls of this stage.
 Point your browser to one fo them access your app(s).
 * **running**
+  Apps of this stage currently running.
 * **urls**
+  Urls of apps of this stage.
 * **created-by**
   User who created this stage.
 * **created-at**